rpkoller/ddev-spidergram/README.md

 ## Installation
 0. Make sure [Docker](https://ddev.readthedocs.io/en/stable/users/install/docker-installation/) and [DDEV](https://ddev.readthedocs.io/en/stable/users/install/ddev-installation/) are installed.

 1. Create a new directory and move into it.
-For simplicity reasons I am using the name `spidergram` across this readme.
+For simplicity reasons I am using the name `spidercrawl` across this readme.
 You are able to choose any other name here instead.

 ```
-mkdir spidergram && cd spidergram
+mkdir spidercrawl && cd spidercrawl
 ```

 2. Initialize your DDEV project.
 By using the defaults the project name will be equal to the directory name.